Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

-A router is not required for you to access the Internet, however, only one wired device will be able to connect to and access the Internet.
-Not having a router also raises major security concerns as the public IP address will resolve directly to the device, making it visible on the Internet.
+A router is not required to access the internet, however, only one wired device will be able to connect to the modem and access the internet.
+Not having a router presents major security concerns as the public IP address will resolve directly to the device, leaving it exposed on the internet.

 Do You Need a Router If You Only Have One Computer?

-It is certainly possible to plug a computer directly in your modem and start browsing the Internet, however, I would compare this to riding a bike at night without the use of any lights.
+It is certainly possible to plug a computer directly into your modem and start browsing the internet, however, I would compare this to riding a bike at night without the use of any lights.

 You are still able to ride your bike and get to your destination, but it really isn’t recommended.

-When your computer is connected directly to your modem, it is in turn connected directly your Internet Service Provider (ISP) and from there, the Internet.
+When your computer is connected directly to your modem, it is in turn connected directly to your internet service provider (ISP) and from there, the internet.